 I started out as a trainee Biomedical Scientist in the NHS as a placement student whilst undertaking my degree at Aston.
 I joined Aston’s School of Life and Health Sciences in September 2016 following graduation where I held a position as a technical assistant until I accepted my current role as one of the biosciences graduate teaching assistants in January 2017.
 I am part-time teaching, part-time PhD, specialising in biochemistry.

-I am involved in teaching on the Undergraduate and Masters bioscience degree programmes, particularly with practical classes.
-I especially help to look after first year biochemistry (BY1BC1), second year enzyme kinetics (BY2BT2) and final year medical biochemistry (BY3BC1).
+I am involved in teaching on the BSc. and MSc. bioscience degree programmes, particularly with practical classes.
+I am responsible for looking after first year biochemistry (BY1BC1), second year enzyme kinetics (BY2BT2) and final year medical biochemistry (BY3BC1).
 I am also a personal and academic tutor, supervise placement and final year project students and will be involved in the upcoming BSc.
 Biochemistry degree.

 I am undertaking my PhD part-time with Dr Alan Goddard and Professor David Poyner in the area of membrane protein biochemistry, focussing on G protein-coupled receptors and their interactions.